FrancescAlted/filter-pipeline/report/report.md

 TL;DR;

-It has been found that the HDF5 filter pipeline requires an additional memcpy operation per chunk.
-This adds a noticeable overhead, specially on read operations, and most importantly, slowdown multithreaded operations.
+It has been found that the HDF5 filter pipeline requires an additional memcpy() operation per chunk.
+This adds a noticeable overhead, and most importantly, could slowdown multithreaded operations.

 Introduction
 ------------